rietho/blogdown_website/content/blog/2021-12-22-How-to-setup-you-own-blog-using-blogdown/index.md

 I was using [Cloudflare] to buy my domain, as they are offering free CNAME flattening.
 This includes that my blog can be reached via https://gapthemind.info (i.e. the `www` can be omitted).
 Both Cloudflare and Netlify need to be configured to work together.
 It took me a bit to figure out how, but [here](https://jaketrent.com/post/cloudflare-dns-netlify-host)'s a nice blog post illustrating the steps.

+### Image, GIF, Video and Meme Licences

+> Disclaimer: Nothing I say/write here is legal advice.
+I do my best to not be wrong, but I don't guarantee it.

+When writing blog posts, you might want to embed images, GIFs, videos or memes.
+I think embedding such content is a great way of loosening up your text, making it more engaging or introducing some fun.
+However, you do want to keep it legal by using only material that you have permission to use.
+Often, the material comes with a licence that defines if, how and under which conditions you may or may not use the content.

+There are websites to get visual content from for free.
+Other sites require you to pay.
+Here are some resources I found to be useful.
+I'll share my understanding of the licensing.
+But again, this is no legal advice and I might be wrong.
+Also, licences can change over time.

+* [Unsplash](https://unsplash.com/): Unsplash is a great archive for stock photos.
+Their photos are free to use.
+But be sure to check out their nicely readable [licence page](https://unsplash.com/license).
+And even if you do not need to attribute Unsplash or the creator, I think it is very respectful to do so.
+* [Giphy](https://giphy.com/): Giphy is a great page for GIFs.
+It is my understanding that Giphy allows you to use their GIFs freely as authorised by their service.
+For example, they offer embedding GIFs.
+But as users can upload content to Giphy, in general, you can't be sure that there are no copyright issues.
+Also, laws in the country you are located in might affect what you can or can't do.
+* [Imgflip](https://imgflip.com/): I like Imgflip for generating memes.
+According to their [terms of service](https://imgflip.com/terms), you can link to their memes, but need to link back to their site.
+Similar to Giphy, Imgflip allows users to upload content.
+So copyright issues might still arise.
+* [Youtube](https://www.youtube.com/): For most videos on Youtube, you can get HTML code to embed the video in your post.
+It is my understanding that Youtube videos can be embedded without the need to ask for permission.
+But again, users upload content, so copyright issues could emerge.
+Also, it's likely a good idea to read Youtube's term of service.
+* Your own photos: You can of course simply use your own photos.
+As far as I know, it's still important to watch out for what's visible in your photo.
+For example, there might be country-specific limitations on other people being visible or on any other copyrighted material being visible.

+As you can see, licensing is not an easy topic.
+Just writing about it, gives me a headache.
+But I think it is worth it to invest some time in where to get your content from and what you can or can't do with that content.
+With that, youÄre hopefully on the safe side and can focus again on blogging :smile:

 ## Summing things up

 There are many options for how you can create your own blog.
 With `blogdown` you have a nice R package at your disposal giving you lots of options on how to customise the look and feel of your blog.
 You can even use R markdown to generate content.
 In any case, I hope you find this post helpful.